-In December 2024, Art of Protest (AOP), in partnership with the Children’s Capital of Culture Engagement Team, will deliver three land art installations across Rotherham’s parks and green spaces.
-Please come celebrate the installations from New Year's Day.
+In December 2024, Art of Protest (AOP), in partnership with the Children’s Capital of Culture Engagement Team, was commissioned to deliver three land art installations across Rotherham’s parks and green spaces.
+Please come celebrate the installations from the new year opening to the public from the 5th of January.

 The land art, installed for 14 days, is part of the launch for the year-long festival celebrating Rotherham's becoming the world's first Children’s Capital of Culture.
 The programme for 2025 will be based around four themes to promote a riot of creativity, Rotherham’s green spaces, and its heritage.